Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Performance under Other Exposure Mappings

+To examine how the methods perform under different exposure mappings, we repeat the main experiment using several alternative exposure mappings in the DGP.

+\Cref{tab:results_exp_sum} reports the test set results for the \emph{sum} of treatments of neighbors as the exposure mapping, i.e., $z_i = \sum_{j\in \mathcal{N}_i}t_j$.
+The results show that both NetEst and TNet perform poorly because their assumed exposure mappings differ substantially from the true one.
+This highlights how misspecification of the exposure mapping can lead to inaccurate treatment effect estimates.
+In contrast, HINet and the GIN model---neither of which requires a prespecified exposure mapping---achieve the best performance.

+\Cref{tab:results_exp_avg} reports the test set results for the \emph{proportion} of treated neighbors as the exposure mapping, i.e., $z_i=\frac{1}{|\mathcal{N}_i|}\sum_{j\in\mathcal{N}_i} t_j$, which is the exposure mapping assumed by NetEst and TNet.
+However, even under this DGP, HINet performs best on seven of the ten dataset--metric combinations.
+TNet performs best on PEHNE for BA Sim, Homophily Sim, and Coauthor-CS, with HINet ranking second in each case.
+A possible explanation for this is that the GCN aggregation of NetEst and TNet cannot capture the nonlinear dependence of $Y_i$ on $\mathbf{X}_{\mathcal{N}_i}$ present in the DGP.
+Supporting this explanation, TNet becomes the best-performing method once this dependence is removed (see \Cref{tab:avg_without}).

-To provide further evidence that HINet can learn a wide variety of different exposure mappings, we report results for two additional exposure mappings.
-In \Cref{tab:appendix entropy}, we use information entropy as the exposure mapping: $z_i= -p \log_2(p) - (1-p) \log_2(1-p) -0.5$, where $p$ is the proportion of treated neighbors.
-Additionally, we subtract 0.5 to allow for negative spillover effects.
-In \Cref{tab:appendix squared}, we use the squared weighted average exposure: $z_i= \frac{1}{\mid \mathcal{N}_i\mid} \sum_{j\in \mathcal{N}_i} w^2(\mathbf{x}_j)t_j$.
-The results for both mappings indicate that HINet achieves the best performance, followed by the GIN model, highlighting the importance of the representational power of GINs in learning exposure mappings.
+To provide further evidence that HINet can learn a wide variety of exposure mappings, we report results for two additional mappings.
+In \Cref{tab:results_entropy}, we use \emph{information entropy} of treatments of neighbors as the exposure mapping: $z_i=-p\log_2(p)-(1-p)\log_2(1-p)-0.5$, where $p$ is the proportion of treated neighbors (we subtract $0.5$ to allow for negative spillover effects).
+In \Cref{tab:results_squared}, we use the \emph{squared feature-weighted average} of treatments of neighbors as the exposure mapping: $z_i=\frac{1}{|\mathcal{N}_i|}\sum_{j\in\mathcal{N}_i} w^2(\mathbf{x}_j)\,t_j$.
+Under the squared feature-weighted average mapping, HINet has the lowest reported mean error on all dataset–metric combinations except PEHNE on Coauthor-CS, where TNet is marginally ahead.
+Under the information entropy mapping, HINet performs best on most combinations and second-best on the remaining ones: the GIN model has the lowest CNEE on BC and the lowest error on Flickr for both metrics, and TNet has the lowest PEHNE on Homophily Sim.
+In each of these cases the difference is small relative to the variation across initializations, so we do not interpret it as a performance gap.
+The GIN model is the closest competitor on BC and Flickr under both exposure mappings, which is consistent with the ability of GINs to represent different forms of neighborhood exposure without a prespecified mapping.
+On Coauthor-CS under the information entropy mapping, TNet has a much larger error with a comparably large standard deviation, indicating that its estimates vary strongly across initializations on this dataset.